catwbanjo/fuckingarrive/README.md

-# fuckingarrive
+# FUCKING ARRIVE
-When you've had it of dry-ass text-based parcel trackers that doesn't even care about your feelings
+When you've had enough of those dry-ass text-based parcel trackers that doesn't care about your feelings.
+This app is available via GitHub Pages!
+Check it out!